 A simpler alternative to Agentforce sales development for sales and support automation

-For teams that want the benefits of AI automation without getting tangled in the Salesforce ecosystem, eesel AI offers a refreshing alternative.
-It’s designed from the ground up to be simple, controllable, and deeply connected to the tools your team already relies on.
+For teams that want AI automation without committing to the full Salesforce ecosystem, eesel AI offers a different approach.
+It's designed to work on top of the tools your team already uses rather than requiring you to build a new infrastructure around it.

 With eesel AI, you can:

-• Go live in minutes: Seriously.
-Connect your helpdesk (like Zendesk or Intercom) and knowledge sources in just a few clicks.
-The whole setup is self-serve, with no mandatory sales demos or complex configurations holding you back.
+Go live in minutes: Connect your helpdesk (like Zendesk or Freshdesk) and knowledge sources in a few clicks.
+The setup is self-serve, with no mandatory implementation consultants or complex configurations.

-• Unify all your knowledge: Why limit your AI to what’s in Salesforce? eesel AI learns from your past support tickets, help center articles, and internal wikis in places like Confluence or Google Docs.
-This means it gives accurate answers based on your entire knowledge ecosystem, not just a few uploaded files.
+Unify all your knowledge: Why limit your AI to what's in one platform? eesel AI learns from your past support tickets, help center articles, and internal wikis in tools like Confluence or Google Docs.
+It draws on your full knowledge ecosystem without requiring a separate data infrastructure layer.

-• Test with confidence: Use the simulation mode to see exactly how your AI agent would perform on thousands of your team’s historical conversations.
-You get a clear forecast of its performance and resolution rate before it ever talks to a live prospect.
-No more guessing.
+Test with confidence: The simulation mode lets you see exactly how your AI agent would perform on thousands of your team's historical conversations.
+You get a data-driven forecast of its performance before it ever touches a live interaction.

-While eesel AI is often used for customer support automation, its ability to connect to any knowledge source and perform custom actions makes it a flexible tool for automating all kinds of repetitive, knowledge-based work, including many sales development tasks.
+While eesel AI is often used for customer support automation, its ability to connect to any knowledge source and perform custom actions makes it a flexible option for teams automating a range of knowledge-based and repetitive work.

 Is Agentforce sales development right for you?

-If you’re looking for a solution that’s easy to set up, connects to all the places your knowledge lives, and comes with predictable pricing, you’ll likely be better served by exploring more flexible alternatives.
-Platforms like eesel AI deliver powerful automation without the headache, allowing you to see a return on your investment in minutes, not months.
+If you're looking for a solution that's quick to set up, connects to the tools your knowledge already lives in, and comes with predictable per-task pricing, it's worth evaluating more flexible alternatives.
+Platforms like eesel AI are designed to layer on top of your existing stack and deliver automation without a lengthy implementation cycle.

-Ready to see just how simple AI automation can be?
-You can try eesel AI for free and build your first AI agent in under five minutes.
+Ready to see how AI automation can work for your team?
+Try free and build your first AI agent in minutes.

 Frequently asked questions

-Agentforce sales development is Salesforce’s AI agent, the SDR, built to automate early-stage sales tasks.
-Its primary goal is to engage prospects, qualify leads, and fill your sales pipeline by handling repetitive top-of-funnel work.
+Agentforce sales development is Salesforce's AI agent, the SDR, built to automate early-stage sales tasks.
+Its primary goal is to engage prospects, qualify leads, and fill your sales pipeline by handling repetitive top-of-funnel work including initial outreach, follow-ups, and meeting booking.

-The Agentforce SDR offers automated and personalized outreach, intelligent follow-ups, the ability to answer basic prospect questions using a knowledge base, and seamless meeting booking and handoff to human sales reps.
+The Agentforce SDR offers automated and personalized outreach, intelligent follow-ups, the ability to answer basic prospect questions using a knowledge base, and seamless meeting booking with handoff to human sales reps.

-To function, Agentforce sales development requires several other Salesforce products, including Sales Engagement, Einstein Activity Capture, Einstein Generative AI, Salesforce Inbox, and Data Cloud, along with an Enterprise, Performance, or Unlimited Salesforce edition.
+Agentforce sales development requires several other Salesforce products to function, including Sales Engagement, Einstein Activity Capture, Einstein Generative AI, Salesforce Inbox, and Data Cloud, along with an Enterprise, Performance, or Unlimited Salesforce edition.

 Article by